 The second main benefit to Asian diets is the use of spices.
 Along with adding flavor, each unique spice comes along with significant health benefits, and combining them means combined benefits too.
 In fact, some studies have shown that Asian diets can be linked to disease prevention and longevity.

-Easy Asian Beef Stir Fry
+40+ Delicious Asian Foods (Easy Beef Stir Fry Recipe and More)